-- Organization of theatre scenery process form design to stage (Lec)
+- Organization of theatre scenery process from design to stage (Lec)

-- Identification of common woodworking hand and power tools (Lec and Lab)
+- Identification and safe use of common hand and power woodworking tools (Lec and Lab)

-- Design parameters, material options and choices.
+- Understanding design parameters, material options and production choices.
 (Lec)

-- Practical experience using hand and power tools in a theatre scene shop (Lec/Lab).
+- Practical experience using hand and power woodworking tools in a theatre scene shop ( Lab).